andaze/WebCorporate/content/services/artificial-intelligence/index.en.md

 ### (2) Advanced AI development cultivated at the forefront of new business

-(2) Advanced AI development cultivated on the frontlines of new businesses Therefore, Andaze has acquired ISO27001 information security management system.
+* AI implementation in business is a form of handling large amounts of data.
+Therefore, Andaz has acquired ISO27001 information security management system.
 We provide an environment that achieves ideal performance.

 * We adopt the open source AI development framework ML.NET for speedy machine learning modeling.